AimanLF/Team_13/ReadMe.md

 ```-h   --help        ```Displays usage information and exits.

 ## E. Tests
-The tests check the fonctionnement of the program.
+The tests check the correct functioning of the program.
 The file test_main.cpp execute all the tests, which are split into three seperate files: test_readfasta.cpp, test_multibinomial and test_simulation_migration.cpp.
-To execute thoses tests the command is:
+To execute those tests enter the command:

 ```./testWrightFisher``` or ```make test```